Jimil1407/cursor-2d-animation/bolt/frontend/FRONTEND_DOCUMENTATION.md

-# Frontend Documentation
+# PromptMotion Frontend Documentation

-This document provides detailed information about the frontend architecture, components, and development guidelines.
+This document provides detailed information about the PromptMotion frontend architecture, components, and development guidelines.

 ## Technology Stack